mberingen/geografisch/_posts/articles/2012-09-30-postgis-django-on-homebrew.md

     brew install postgresql9

 For me this failed with an uuid-ossp error.
-Trying 'brew link ossp-uuid' or 'brew unlink ossp-uuid && brew link ossp-uuid' didn't work for me
+Trying [some of the](https://github.com/mxcl/homebrew/issues/10315) [suggestions](https://gist.github.com/3188632) online like 'brew link ossp-uuid' or 'brew unlink ossp-uuid && brew link ossp-uuid' didn't work for me

 The trick seems to be that you can ignore this by install with the -dv paramater: